mfridman/goose-docs/docs/blog/posts/2022-12-sql-migration-files.md

 used to combine multiple statements so they get sent as a single request instead of being sent one-by-one.

-This is best illustrated with an example.
-Suppose we have a migration file that creates a `users` table and inserts 100,000 rows.
+This is best illustrated with a contrived example.
+Suppose we have a migration that creates a `users` table and inserts 100,000 rows with distinct inserts.

 ```sql
 -- +goose Up